Anup Sridhar: Career

 Anup Sridhar is India's Thomas Cup captain.
 He completed his education from Jain University, Bangalore.
 Anup's best year on tour so far was 2007 during which he ended the year as the top Indian badminton player with a ranking of 25.
 His highest world ranking of 24 was achieved in early 2008.
 National Champion 2005, and 2006.
 India #1 2005, 2006, 2007 and 2008.

-Having reached the semifinals at the German Open and the Asian Badminton Championships and the quarterfinals at the Thailand Open and, most importantly, at the 2007 World Championships, the next year holds much promise for this budding shuttler.
+Anup has reached the semifinals at the German Open and the Asian Badminton Championships as well as the quarterfinals at the Thailand Open and the 2007 World Championships.

 His most famous win was the one over Taufik Hidayat – former world no. 1, gold medalist at the 2004 Athens Olympics and 2005 World Champion – at the World Championships in what was one of the longest matches of the tournament.
-Anup's performance at the World Championships was rated among the top-10 Indian sporting performances of 2007.
+Anup's performance at the World Championships was rated among the top 10 Indian sporting performances of 2007.

 Anup started 2008 by winning the prestigious Pramod Mahajan All-India ranking tournament in New Delhi.
 He followed that up by reaching the pre-quarterfinals, one round better than last year, of the Proton Malaysia Super Series where he lost to Hyun Il Lee, the eventual runner-up.

 He contested in the men's singles event at the 2008 Summer Olympics in Beijing.
 He defeated Marco Vasconcelos of Portugal in the round of 64 by 21-16, 21-14.
 But in round of 16, he lost to Shoji Sato of Japan by 13-21, 17-21.

 Anup won his 4th career title at the 2013 Yonex Czech International tournament, beating Indra Bagus Ade Chandra of Italy 21-11 21-16 in 30 minutes.